CadeBrown/cadebrown.github.io/_posts/2020-10-23-kata-3-ckc-exprs.md

 }
 ```

 Fairly straightforward, and since it is recursive and right associative, we can have things like `x = y = z;`.
-Just make sure you track your `make_unique`, `SUB`, and `move` calls with unique pointers.
-If you're getting weird errors that are hard to read but contain "unique" in the error message, chances are that you've forgotten a `move` somewhere.

 It's also important to note that just because something is syntactically valid, does not imply that it is semantically valid -- for example, the code `x + y = z;` will parse just fine with our parser, but, depending on the types of the variables involved, probably won't actually be valid code.
 However, at this stage, we are just focused on parsing it syntactically.
 We'll worry about whether everything checks out later.